matteodem/meteor-easy-search/README.md

 ### Search Engines

-You can set a ```use``` parameter when creating a Search Index, which is the Search Engine you are using right now.
-Per default it is "minimongo", which allows you to stay reactive but you can change easily change it like this:
+You can set a ```use``` parameter when creating a Search Index, which is the Search Engine you want to use.
+Per default it is "minimongo", which allows you to stay reactive but you can easily change it:

 ```javascript
 EasySearch.createSearchIndex('cars', {